-2. Serial (air terminal)
+2. Air terminal (reference number)

-Insert a unique number assigned to the shipment that allows it to be identified and tracked while being processed in the air terminal.
+Insert a reference number assigned to the shipment that allows it to be identified and tracked while being processed in the air terminal.

 3. Cargo number

 Insert the number that refers to the order issued or other (national) arrangement made to deliver the shipment to the air terminal (e.g. ATR or similar national shipping/delivery instruction).